php-resque/resque/README.md

 * Class - string containing the name of scheduled job
 * Arguments - array of arguments supplied to the job
-* Queue - string containing the name of the queue the job was added to
+* RedisQueue - string containing the name of the queue the job was added to
 * ID - string containing the new token of the enqueued job

 ### Dispatcher Replacement